 Then runners still have to contend with humidity and their own body temperature, which can cause their glasses to fog up.
 This then has them removing the glasses to clean the lenses again.
+With the sweaty shirt.

 Tips for Wearing Glasses While Running

-There are a few things that you can do that will help make running with glasses more comfortable and allow you to focus on your run.
+There are a few things you can do that will help make running with glasses more comfortable and allow you to focus on your run.

 You can get a pair of prescription glasses that have light, stylish frames and that will be contoured to have a snug fit on the bridge of your nose.
 The lenses can be coated with anti-scratch, anti-fogging, anti-reflective or UV protection coatings.

-You would need to speak to your optometrist so that your glasses best fit your needs and eliminate the need for you to wipe your glasses every few miles.
+Speak to your optometrist so that your glasses best fit your needs and eliminate the need for you to wipe your glasses every few miles.